 Rob Nairn, an Ambassador for Teach For Australia, is an Executive Director of the Australian Secondary Principals Association, Adjunct Associate Professor at Edith Cowan University and a retired school principal.
 We talked to him about the tough job of school leadership and his tips for inciting change.
-This story was featured in our inaugural issue of our Alumni Magazine, Stories.

 I think that secondary principals, particularly in the public sector, have been given more autonomy.
 However, with increased autonomy comes increased responsibility; there’s definitely more pressure.
 The role has become larger and the skills required have changed because the education landscape has changed.
 Before it was more about management, now it’s about good leadership.
 That’s an important difference.

 For me, the most challenging situation is the death of either a student or a staff member – not just for the school, but for the entire community.
 There are ongoing consequences that last for a very long time and people really look to you for guidance in these situations.

 I actually go jogging every day, that’s my time.
 I think managing your own health and wellbeing is essential.
 Set aside time for yourself where you can forget about work.
 Have a good support network of friends, family, coaches and mentors.
 It’s also important to be aware – especially when you’re new in the profession – that you can’t solve all the problems by yourself and that admitting you have a problem is not a weakness.
 We’ve all gone through it and (hopefully) we all learn from it.

 First, take your opportunities: Be proactive about taking whatever opportunities come your way.
 Second, learn from your mistakes (everyone makes them!): Don’t try to imitate another leader, learn from as many people as possible so you have a wide range of skills and can adapt to many different situations, and reflect on your actions – try not to respond emotionally.
 Third, develop a good network: Being a principal can be a lonely position, you need to set up networks so you have a support group when you need it.